 Protocol stack for L2 UE-to-Network Relay

+Discussion on Adaptation layer on Uu (between Relay UE and gNB)

 There are multiple documents submitted to RAN2#111e discussing the basic protocol stack for L2 UE-to-Network Relay and L2 UE-to-UE Relay.
 The majority view is that the adaptation layer should be put over RLC sublayer for both CP and UP between Remote UE and network.
 It is necessary for RAN2 to confirm this aspect in order to capture the protocol stack figures into the TR for L2 UE-to-NW relay.